 Loan PRIs consist of loans outstanding bearing a below-market interest rate in either a senior or subordinated position.
 Loans are measured at fair value at inception to determine if a contribution element exists.
-Loans are recorded on a net basis to reflect a discount on loan receivable (if a contribution element exists) or a reasonable loss reserve.
-The loss reserve estimate is reviewed on an annual basis and adjusted if collectability risk has significantly changed based on the Foundation's understanding of the borrower's financial health and/or payment history.
+Loans are recorded on a net basis to reflect a discount on loan receivable (if a contribution element exists) and a reasonable loss reserve.
+The loss reserve estimate is reviewed on an annual basis and adjusted if collectability risk has significantly changed based on the Foundation's understanding of the borrower's financial health, current market conditions, and payment history.